plone/training/mastering-plone/volto_addon.rst

 Complementing Volto with Plone add-ons
 --------------------------------------

 With some additional features of Volto add-ons in place, where do we need to work on the Plone side?
 With the split of Plone in backend and frontend, Plone is still the place to shape your data model.
-For our training story 'Platform for a Plone Conference' we need to model the content types talk and speaker.
+For our training story 'Platform for a Plone Conference' we need to model the content type talk.
+So in an earlier :doc:`dexterity` chapter we created a **new Plone add-on** ``ploneconf.site`` that adds the content type ``talk`` and the correspondent views for a talk and a list of talks in our Volto app ``volto-ploneconf`` in chapter :doc:`volto_talkview`.

-So in the next chapters we will create a **new add-on** that adds the content types talk and speaker.
-We will also **use an existing add-on** that provides us with the logic to handle votes on talks.